Introduction

 Final Thoughts…

-Making recommendations on how someone should change their diet can’t be made in a vacuum and it is for this reason, I evaluate a person’s lab test results in light of their medical history and enquire about family history of type 2 diabetes, heart disease, high cholesterol, blood pressure, thyroid disorders and other conditions as part of my assessment.
-Then I look at how people eat in light of their risk factors for those conditions.
+Making recommendations on how someone should change their diet can’t be made in a vacuum, and it is for this reason that I evaluate a person’s lab test results in light of their medical history and enquire about family history of type 2 diabetes, heart disease, high cholesterol, blood pressure, thyroid disorders, and other conditions as part of the comprehensive assessment.

-If I feel that it would be beneficial to have additional lab work such as fasting insulin, or thyroid stimulating hormone (TSH), then I will request that their doctor requisition these tests.
+If I feel that it would be beneficial to have additional lab work, such as fasting insulin or thyroid-stimulating hormone (TSH), then I will request that their doctor requisition these tests.
 Often, when I provide the doctor with my clinical reasons for asking for them, they write the requisition; however, sometimes, they decline.
 If I don’t think it would not be a financial burden and that having the results will provide the client with a much better understanding of how their diet relates to their weight or health, I will discuss the option of obtaining the tests on a patient-pay basis.
-If self-paying for the tests is not feasible, and the risk factors are significant, then I will tailor my dietary recommendation to lower the risk.

-Untreated or under-treated hypothyroidism can be serious and is when the body gets too little thyroid hormone.
-This can lead to a myxedema crisis (covered in this article).
+Untreated or under-treated hypothyroidism can be serious as the body gets too little thyroid hormone.
+This can lead to a myxedema crisis, covered in this article.

-Thyrotoxicosis can also be serious and is when the body gets too much thyroid hormone.
-This can occur in untreated hyperthyroidism, or by self-treating hypothyroidism (covered in this article).
+Thyrotoxicosis can also be serious, and occurs when the body gets too much thyroid hormone.
+This can occur in untreated hyperthyroidism or by self-treating hypothyroidism, covered in this article.

-If you suspect you may have hypothyroidism (or any other clinical condition), consult with your doctor, and “don’t try this at home.”
+If you suspect you may have hypothyroidism (or any other clinical condition), consult with your doctor.

 More Info